MyPOCData/apiJSONResponceComparison/ApiResponceComp/README.md

 #How to Execute
+1. -->In testng.xml file pass threadcount value of parallel execution (to make fast execution)
-1. -->Open terminal
+2. -->Open terminal
-2. -->Reach project location by using cd command (cd /Users/.../apiJSONResponceComparison/ApiResponceComp)
+3. -->Reach project location by using cd command (cd /Users/.../apiJSONResponceComparison/ApiResponceComp)
-3. -->Then pass command "mvn test" and press enter
+4. -->Then pass command "mvn test" and press enter

 #Input